Helping restore the native landscape for over 50 years

 The Atlantic Seed Association (ASA) is a regional trade organization comprised of companies that are regularly engaged in the production or buying and selling of agricultural and horticultural seeds or related products.
 Our members join because they want to become more professional and grow their business.

-The Western Seed Association in 1899, when seedsmen organized a casual meeting in Kansas City, Missouri to discuss industry issues and to facilitate seed business.
+The Western Seed Association was developed in 1899, when seedsmen organized a casual meeting in Kansas City, Missouri to discuss industry issues and to facilitate seed business.
 Over the years the annual meeting became known as the “Western” with seedsmen gathering principally from North America and several foreign countries.

 American Bee Journal is a trade magazine dedicated to informing novice and professional beekeepers on best practices.